 Oral medication for your respiratory condition can take 30 minutes or longer to reach your lungs.
 The medication first has to go through your gastrointestinal tract, and into your bloodstream to get to your lungs.

 While these can be effective in treatment, those 30 minutes can make a big difference.
 When you use a portable nebulizer, the medicine transforms into a mist that you are breathing into your lungs within seconds.
 The entire treatment time usually takes between 5 and 7 minutes, depending on your dosage.

 In a lot of cases, nebulizers are more effective for breathing treatment than inhalers.
 Because of the size and ease of use, portable nebulizer machines are effective for both children and adults.
 Since inhalers require a certain amount of coordination for the medication to reach your lungs, there is a lot of room for error.
 If you don’t use your inhaler correctly, you may not be getting your entire dose of medications.

 With nebulizers, you simply keep the mouthpiece or mask to your mouth and breathe in the mist.
 Using the mask makes it more difficult to lose the medication, meaning it’s a more accurate dose each time you use it.

 In the past, the biggest downside of nebulization therapy has been the lack of portability.
-Portable nebulizer machines fix that issue because of how similar they are to inhalers.
+A portable nebulizer machine fixes that issue because of how similar it is to inhalers.
 Most portable nebulizer machines are just slightly larger than the average inhaler, making it just as convenient to take on the go.

 How does Nebulized Therapy Work?